cmry/cmry.github.io/pages/work.md

 ### 2018

+* Teaching assistant

+* Taught the Fall semester of Data Mining for Business and Governance ([880022](https://catalogus.tilburguniversity.edu/osiris_student_tiuprd/OnderwijsCatalogusZoekCursus.do)).

 * Invited lecturer at the Vrije Universiteit, providing the [Data Quality](https://onyx.uvt.nl/toku/static/tt/index.html) lecture for the [Tax & Technology](http://taxandtechnology.com/) course.

 * Part of the local organisation committee for [BNAIC2018/BENELEARN2018](https://bnaic2018.nl/).